Black Spinel and .15 ct. t.w. Diamond Cat Pin Pendant Necklace With Emeralds in Two-Tone Sterling Silver. 18"

 An RS exclusive.
-This pin pendant necklace hosts a fashionable feline of .15 ct. t.w. diamonds and black spinel.
-Detailed with emerald accent eyes and an 18kt yellow gold over sterling bow.
+Set in sterling silver, this pin pendant necklace hosts a fashionable feline of .15 ct. t.w. diamonds and black spinels.
+Detailed with emerald accent eyes and an 18kt yellow gold over sterling silver bow.
 Wear this cat on the included rope chain, or sport it alone as a decorative pin.
 Revolver safety and springing clasp.
-Sterling silver pin pendant necklace.
+Diamond and black spinel cat pin pendant necklace.

 DROP: A dangling or stationary detail which "drops" from a bale, strand or earring backing.

 STERLING SILVER: Also known as "Standard Silver," sterling silver is silver alloyed with other metals to increase the hardness and durability.
 Generally, sterling is 92.5% silver and 7.5% other metals.
 Some sterling silver jewelry is plated with 14kt-18kt

 18KT: Karat (abbreviated kt or K) is a unit that indicates the purity of gold in the metal.
 18kt is 75% gold.
 In Europe, 18K yellow gold is most favored and used in jewelry.

 gold and referred to as "vermeil," or "gold over sterling."

 GOLD OVER STERLING: Sometimes referred to as “vermeil,” this metal is gold-plated sterling silver.
 It is one of the most desirable gold-plated metals and can come in 14kt-24kt yellow, white, or rose.